 For more challenging hikes try the Mononogahela Forest’s wilderness areas at Dolly Sods and Otter Creek and Seneca Rocks.
 Hiking is also available on the Canaan Valley National Wildlife Refuge and off of Canaan Loop Road.

 Biking — Davis has long been a Mecca for mountain biking.
-Camp 70 road, a flat seven-mile gravel trail that begins behind the Shop N Save grocery store, is popular for beginners.
+Camp 70 road, a flat four-mile gravel road that begins behind the Shop N Save grocery store, is a gateway to several trails popular with beginners.
 It connects with a few shorter trails within the wildlife refuge.
 There are also two railroad grades that lead from nearby Thomas that are popular for novices.
 More challenging trails are the Plantation trail system off of Canaan Loop Road and the Dobbin House trail system accessed from Blackwater Falls State Park.
-The folks at Blackwater Bikes, next door to the inn, will be more than happy to help you plan a ride to suit your skill level.
+The folks at Blackwater Bikes will be happy to help you with rentals and to plan a ride to suit your skill level.
 The area also boasts beautiful terrain for road riding.
 Route 72, south of Canaan Valley is an especially popular ride.

 For cross country skiing, nearby Blackwater Falls offers ungroomed trails, while Whitegrass, in Canaan Valley, offers a larger system of groomed trails.
 Both offer ski and snowshoe rentals.
 Whitegrass also offers lessons and an excellent café open for lunches daily and weekend dinners by reservation.
 On Sundays in ski season Whitegrass offers fantastic nature walks led by Chip Chase with snowshoes provided free to participants.

-Whitewater Rafting — Guided whitewater rafting is available from Blackwater Outdoor Adventures in St. George (40 minutes) or Cheat River Outfitters in Albright (50 minute drive).
+Whitewater Rafting — Guided whitewater rafting trips along the Cheat River are available from Blackwater Outdoor Adventures in St. George (40 minutes) or Cheat River Outfitters in Albright (50 minute drive).
 Call in advance to reserve a space.

 Fishing — Trout are plentiful in the Blackwater and along the Dry Fork.
 Stocking begins in late winter and proceeds throughout the spring.
 Fishing licenses can be purchased at the lodge at Blackwater Falls State Park.